Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data

 For single-Higgs production, we adopt the results of Ref.~\cite{DiNoi:2023ygk}.
 A key challenge in these computations arise from the presence of $\gamma_5$ in the loop amplitudes rendering a delicate treatment necessary when dimensional regularisation is used.
 It has been shown in Ref.~\cite{DiNoi:2023ygk} that isolated contributions of four-top-quark operators depend on the continuation scheme of the $\gamma_5$ matrix to $d = 4-2\epsilon$ dimensions.
 The reference studied two schemes: the NDR~\cite{CHANOWITZ1979225} and the BMHV scheme~\cite{THOOFT1972189, Breitenlohner:1977hr}.
 Whilst the former is algebraically inconsistent in the presence of traces involving six or more $\gamma^\mu$ matrices~\cite{Korner:1991sx,Kreimer:1993bh,Chen:2023ulo,Chen:2024zju}, the latter remains consistent but the regulator spuriously breaks chiral symmetries and hence requires symmetry-restoring counterterms~\cite{Belusca-Maito:2020ala, Belusca-Maito:2021lnk, Cornella:2022hkc, Belusca-Maito:2023wah,OlgosoRuiz:2024dzq,vonManteuffel:2025swv,Ebert:2024xpy}.

 The continuation-scheme dependence is expected to cancel upon matching, once a process-specific set of operators at a given loop order is included.\footnote{This applies to scenarios in which UV divergences are absent in the UV model, a feature that is guaranteed for the operators considered here by the superficial degree of divergence~\cite{DiNoi:2025uan}.} We adopt the loop-order definitions of Refs.~\cite{Arzt:1994gp, Buchalla:2022vjp}, which requires the assumption of weakly interacting and renormalisable UV models.
-The two schemes can be connected by a set of relations, available in Ref.~\cite{DiNoi:2023ygk} for the operators entering single-Higgs production.
-Scheme-independent results can be achieved by including operators that enter at a lower loop order–see also~\cref{app:matrixelements}, we specify those additional operators for the case of $ggH$ and $\gamma \gamma H$ and we provide results for the complete contribution to the renormalised matrix element, together with auxiliary quantities not defined in this section.
+Scheme-independent results can be achieved by including operators that enter at a lower loop order.
+In~\cref{app:matrixelements}, we specify those additional operators for the case of $ggH$ and $\gamma \gamma H$ and we provide results for the complete contribution to the renormalised matrix element, together with auxiliary quantities not defined in this section.
 Since the focus of the present paper is on the four-top operators, in this section we only show the contribution of the latter to the renormalised matrix element, which we denote as $\mathcal{M}^{ggH,\text{4t}}_{\text{OS}}$ and it reads as follows: